Saturday, October 29, 2016

 Atlantic Coast Conference:

-Big 10 Conference:
+Big Ten Conference:

-Classic Big 10 lineup.
+Classic Big Ten lineup.

-Big 12 Conference:
+Big XII Conference:

 Could probably use a new name, but including most of the original conference members, maintaining rivalries.